MicrosoftEdge/WebView2Feedback/specs/IsNonClientRegionSupportEnabled.md

 ```

 # Remarks
-If the feature flag (`msWebView2EnableDraggableRegions`) is used to enable draggable regions in
+If the feature flag (`msWebView2EnableDraggableRegions`) is used to enable the CSS style `app-region`'s
-additional browser arguments, draggable region support will remain enabled even if the
+values `drag` and `no-drag`, draggable region support will remain enabled
-`IsNonClientRegionSupportEnabled` setting is `FALSE`.
+even if the `IsNonClientRegionSupportEnabled` setting is `FALSE`.
 * Note: The feature flag is experimental and should not be used in production.

 # API Notes